Man in wheelchair crossing the road is now in the hospital, police say

-FRESNO, California (KGPE) – A driver may be facing charges after a man in a wheelchair was hit in the road Thursday, according to Fresno Police.
+FRESNO, California (KSEE) – A driver may be facing charges after a man in a wheelchair was hit in the road Thursday, according to Fresno Police.

 The crash happened shortly before 4 p.m. in the area of Marks Avenue and Sussex Way.
 Police say the driver remained at the scene and has been detained due to suspicions by officers that he was under the influence at the time of the crash.